en | $ USD

 • Valid US passport: It must be valid for at least six months beyond your intended stay and have at least two blank pages.

-The requirements for children are similar, but if only one parent is traveling, you will also need a birth certificate and parental consent.
+The requirements for US children are similar, but if only one parent is traveling, you will also need a birth certificate and parental consent.

 How long is the China Tourist Visa valid for US citizens?